flipz357/smatchpp/README.md

 ```

 Note that the result is the same as when we mention the `instrument` edge explicitly, i.e., `string_graph = "(c / control-01 :arg1 (c2 / computer) :instrument (m / mouse))"`.
-Such a semantic standarization can also be performed on a full graph by loading an explicit standardizer (here without subgraph extraction):
+Such a semantic standarization can also be performed on a full graph by loading an explicit standardizer (here without subgraph extraction), which explicates core-roles, if possible:

 ```python
 from smatchpp import data_helpers, preprocess